 Like with all other types of dogs, Maltichons always respond to positivity and praise.
 You can quickly motivate your pooch with the help of treats and approvals, making your overall training process much more straightforward.
 Early socialization is also essential for your pooch, as it will ensure that they don't suffer from any behavioral issues later on.
 Unlike other toy breeds, Maltichons can be prone to anxiety if you don't take care of its behaviors.

 Maltichons generally like to enjoy a regular walk in the park or playing outside on the lawn.
 Even if they go into old, they remain playful.
 Since these dogs tend to stay active even indoors, they don't require much exercise to keep themselves fit.
-This is why you don't need much effort to keep your Maltichon in good shape.
+This is why you don't need much effort to keep your maltichon full grown in good shape.

 However, it's suggested to wait at least your dog is eight months old, before you plan on going long walks with him or her.
 This is because you have let your dog's leg bones develop and grow; otherwise, he or she may suffer from Patellar Luxation.
 Ensure that you opt for regular veterinary check-ups to find the perfect excise routine for your dog.